Sometimes the unplanned days are the best and so it proved with a last min impromptu Saturday afternoon jaunt to Shipley .

 Further research via the wonders of CAMRA’s excellent What Pub Guide and Keighley Bus Company’s onboard wi-fi brought even more joy as we discovered the Saltaire Brewery’s Onsite Tap was indeed mutt friendly and located canal side just outside the town ,getting better and better ,urban waterside rambles and Saltaire Blonde one of my favs in copious amounts , what’s not to like ?

-Beginning our wander canal side at Saltaire One of the first things you are drawn to in the canal basin at Saltaire is not the imposing Victorian Mill , or the intricately painted barges but a large green metal octopus sat on a wall end ridiculously out of place .I’ve often wondered why it was there but a walk a few hundred meters towards Shipley revealed its origins .
+Beginning our wander canal side at Saltaire One of the first things you are drawn to in the canal basin is not the imposing Victorian Mill , or the intricately painted barges but a large green metal octopus sat on a wall end ridiculously out of place .I’ve often wondered why it was there but a walk a few hundred meters towards Shipley revealed its origins .

 Usually trails like this are full of very ‘WTF it is and to the point what were they on’ pieces that no doubt some arty farty types will tell you have hidden depths , whereas these little beauties don’t take themselves too seriously ,think more Wallace and Gromit than Henry Moore !
 I’ve included pics of a couple but no more wouldn’t want to spoil the surprise !
 Sadly though the hound let me down badly as camera poised and ready the money shot of the dog pi**ing on the dog never materialised …

-The Trail is a nice quirky diversion and definitely worth the detour and a but just be aware that parts of the route does include some unfenced areas along the fast running river so leads are a must.
+The Trail is a nice quirky diversion and definitely worth the detour and a but just be aware that parts of the route does include some unfenced areas along the fast running river so leads are a must

 One pint of blonde down and it was only right to try the seasonal ‘White Christmas ‘ and make mental note to self to come back with transport for supplies when we are with transportation.